Not all dengue patients with low platelet count need transfusions: Study

 A dengue patient will usually get one bag of pooled platelets during a transfusion.
 One bag will require contributions from four donors.
 Researchers hope the shift to supportive care will also free up supplies for those who need it - especially in the event of a dengue outbreak.

-The World Health Organisation has issued recommendations against transfusions since 2009, but Prof Leo said until this study, there was np conclusive evidence against doing so.
+The World Health Organization has issued recommendations against transfusions since 2009, but Prof Leo said that until this study, there was no conclusive evidence against doing so.

 The study enlisted 372 patients between 2010 and 2014 across the four public hospitals in Singapore.
 It was funded by the National Medical Research Council (NMRC) under STOP-Dengue Translational Clinical Research Programme and coordinated by the Singapore Clinical Research Institute (SCRI).